 - Sanity Slippage: It is almost universally agreed by readers and scholars that Montresor is insane in some capacity.
 Exactly how insane and how justified he is in his actions is left to the reader.

-- Schmuck Bait: Montresor uses his offer of a pipe (keg) of Amontillado, a very expensive sherry, to lure Fortunato to his doom.
+- Schmuck Bait: Montresor uses his offer of a pipe (a large barrel of about 126 gallons) of Amontillado, a very expensive sherry, to lure Fortunato to his doom.

 - The Sociopath: Montresor, probably.
 It takes a special kind of screwed-up to kill someone who seems to consider you a friend over an insult.
 (It's worth noting that we don't even find out what said insult was.)
 And it wasn't an impulsive, spur-of-the-moment thing done in a burst of rage, either — this is something that took a lot of preparation and planning, meaning Montresor thought this over for a good long time, and still went through with it.
 The killing itself is a truly horrific way to die, and anything but quick and painless.
 And he does this all with only a hint of remorse.